May 17, 1527

 Death of Archbishop Matthew Parker at Lambeth, London.
 He had been largely responsible for the religious “settlement” that made the Church of England distinct from Roman Catholicism, Lutheranism, and non-Lutheran forms of Protestantism.

-Execution of Chinese Christian Peter Liu Wenyuan who had spent over thirty years in exile as a slave for his faith.
+On this day in Christian History, a Chinese Christian, Peter Liu Wenyuan, was executed.
+He had spent over thirty years in exile as a slave for his faith before his execution.

-The Hutu Father Michael Kayoya of Berundi, a small nation in eastern Africa, is executed.
-He is one of thousands executed in genoicidal murder.
-About one half of all Catholic catechists in Berundi will be killed.
+On this day in Christian History, the Hutu Father Michael Kayoya of Berundi, a small nation in eastern Africa, was executed.
+He was one of thousands executed in genoicidal murder.
+About one half of all Catholic catechists in Berundi were later killed.

 Pope John Paul II beatifies Josephine Margaret Fortunata (ca. 1869–1947), who as a Sudanese slave had been nicknamed Bakhita, “the lucky one.”
 Sold again and again, she had experienced great cruelty until an Italian consul ransomed her.
 In Italy she had converted to Christianity and had joined the Canossian Sisters with whom she remained the rest of her life, gaining renown for her humility and holiness.